 Today’s blogpost is dedicated to all the people who respond to my art with “I’m so jealous, I can’t even draw a stick man”.

 The idea of “artistic talent” is born from a rhetoric that, in one fell swoop, ignores the hard work artists put in, devalues what they are doing, and prevents others from engaging healthily with something they might really enjoy.
-Absolutely nobody is born with the ability to control a pencil on the paper; the only natural talent an artist has is to be able to open their mind to creating.
-Everything else has been gained by that artist working their butt off to realise their creative vision.
+Absolutely nobody is born with the ability to control a pencil on the paper; the 'natural talent' is simply the desire to open their mind to continuing to create.
+Pretty much everything else has been gained by that artist working their butt off to realise their creative vision.
+That's not to mention the concept that art doesn't have to be conventionally "good" to be, valuable to pursue.

 I’m one of the many artists made from a child that just never stopped creating.
 My sketchbook acted as a comfort blanket, enabling me to socialise in a way I felt comfortable; it went everywhere with me, and I drew pretty much every day of my life until my early 20’s.
 Throughout that time, I struggled hugely with my confidence - but those two decades created a vital foundation for me to start doing wildlife art.
 And you know what?
 When I did fall into animal art, I still had a lot of growing to do.
 It’s always felt very natural to paint the way I do, but when I started I didn’t have a clue when it came to watercolours.
 5 years ago, I was dreaming of being able to paint like I do now.
 And In another 5 years, I’ll be even better still.